namehash/ens-normalize-python/README.md

         #                              invisible character inside emoji ^
 except DisallowedNameError as e:
     # Even if the name is invalid according to the ENS Normalization Standard,
-    # we can try to automatically remove disallowed characters.
+    # we can try to automatically cure disallowed sequences.
     try:
         print('Cured:', ens_cure(name))
-    except DisallowedLabelError as e:
+    except DisallowedNameError as e:
-        # The name cannot be automatically fixed.
+        # The name cannot be automatically cured.
-        print('Fatal error:', e)
+        print('Disallowed name error:', e)
 ```

 You can run many of the above functions at once.
 It is faster than running all of them sequentially.